melvinczyk/UAB-CS468-Individual-Project-Example/README.md

 # What I am looking for

-### Software Design / Modularity
+## Software Design & Modularity

-- Is your code organized in modules, does it separate concerns.
+- **Project organization**
+  - Clear separation of concerns
   - If someone were to look at your project design would they know what everything does?
-- Are classes appropriate.
-  - Do you have data classes that don't also deal with UI?
+- **Class usage**
-  - Are api classes aren't also manipulating the database, etc?
+  - Are classes used effectively, examples:
-- Are files organized correctly.
+  - Data classes ≠ UI logic
+  - API classes ≠ database manipulation
+- **File/folder structure**
-  - Are your data classes stored in an appropriate folder?
+  - Data classes in the right place
-  - Do you have folders organized or just a bunch of files in the main directory?
+  - Organized folders (not a cluttered root directory)
   - Is running your project simple and easy to do?

+---

-### Code Quality
+## Code Quality

-- Is it readable?
+- **Readability**
+  - Code should be clean and understandable
-  - I don't expect slop code.
+  - No slop code
-  - Can I understand it.
-- Is it **ALL** AI generated?
-  - I want to see that you looked at the code and edited it, I do not want to see everything AI generated.
+- **Original work**
+  - Not entirely AI-generated
-  - If I ask you what the code does, will you be able to tell me?
+  - You should be able to explain your own code

+---

-### APIs
+## APIs

-- Are the endpoints structured correctly?
-  - If you need to get data from an endpoint is the response appropriate?
-  - Do HTTP requests make sense on endpoints?
-    - Example: if you want to make a user do they make a request to `users/register`, and if you want to get a user do you make a GET to `users/`
-    - Example: do not make a `POST` request if you are just querying the database.
-    - Example: using `POST` for everything instead of propper `PUT`, `DELETE`, `PATCH`.
+- **Endpoints**
+  - Proper REST conventions (GET, POST, PUT, DELETE, PATCH)
-- Authentication
+  - Example:
+    - Create user → `POST /users/register`
+    - Fetch user → `GET /users/`
+    - Don’t use `POST` for simple queries or incorrect usage if you can use `PATCH`, `DELETE`, `PUT`, `GET`, etc.
+- **Authentication (industry standard required)**
-  - Is your authentication method **Industry Standard**, this is very wide but here is what I do not mean.
+  - Is your authentication method **Industry Standard**, this is very broad but here is what I do **not** mean.
     - No plaintext passwords in a database, if you are going to do this **PLEASE HASH**
     - No logging in via a URL such as `/login?user=nick&pass=1234`
     - No hardcoded passwords
     - No client-side only authentication
     - No hidden form fields in your HTML or in Cookies
     - No IP-Based authentication
-  - Does your authentication work, will I be able to access sensitive information if I make an unauthorized request to an endpoint.
-- Correct responses and error handling for requests
-  - If the request fails, return the error code and handle the error.
-In other words if it errors handle it and make sure it doesn't crash everything. ***I WILL TEST THIS***
-  - It is best practice to check your status code of the request that comes back.
-Example: `if request.status_code == 200:` and making sure everything works when it doesn't.

-### Frontend

-- Does it look like you tried to make it look good
-  - I am not expecting professional UI, but I want to see if you at least tried to make it look pretty.
-- Login page
-- Tasks
-  - Can you make, view, and edit tasks all in the UI
-  - Can you mark them as complete or not

-### Database

-- Is your database design make sense
-  - Does it make sense on how you structured your data.
-  - If you have multiple tables that are related, do they link up?
-Do they have a shared key?
-Do they have identification?
-- Can you effectively read and write to the DB safely
-  - If I make an API call will it wipe the database?
-  - Can I have unauthenticated access to the database?
-  - Can I access sensitive data when I am not supposed to?
-  - Does reading only read and does writing only write to the correct values?

-### Testing

-- Do you have unit testing
-  - I will **NOT** accept manual testing.
-  - Do unit tests cover real testing.
-I don't want to see useless test that you put in just cause.
-  - Do tests cover different aspects of your project.
-Does it cover APIs, databasing, authentication, etc
-  - Do they all provide valid feedback, whether pass or fail
+- **Error handling**
+  - Return meaningful status codes
+  - Handle failures gracefully (**no crashes**)
+  - Always check status codes (e.g. `if response.status_code == 200:`)

+---

+## Security ( I will be THOROUGHLY trying to break your project)
+- **Unauthorized access / access control**
+  - Can I make unauthorized API requests?
+  - Can users view or modify other users' tasks/data?
+  - Are role/permission checks enforced server-side?

+- **Input validation & injections**
+  - Do you validate responses and data server-side?
+  - Can I make an SQL injection attack on your database?
+  - No unsafe string concatenation for DB queries or shell commands.

+- **Authentication robustness**
+  - Are paswords stored **hashed**?
+  - Are tokens/sessions protected (no hardcoded secrets, no login via URL, etc.)?

+---

+## Frontend

+- **Effort matters** — doesn’t need to be professional, but show care and effort in your design
+- **Login page**
+- **Tasks management**
+  - Create / View / Edit tasks
+  - Mark complete or incomplete

+---

+## Database

+- **Schema design**
+  - Logical structure and relationships
+  - Proper keys / identifiers in relational models
+- **Data safety**
+  - No accidental wipes via API
+  - No unauthenticated or unauthorized DB access
+  - Reads = read only, Writes = update correct values only

+---

+## Testing

+- **Unit tests required** (manual testing will not be accepted)
+- **Meaningful coverage**
+  - APIs
+  - Database
+  - Authentication
+  - etc.
+- **No filler tests**
+  - No filler or useless tests
+  - Tests must give usefull feedback
+- **Clear results** whether pass or fail